Cycling74/min-devkit/ReadMe.md

 ### Windows

 You can run `cmake --help` to get a list of the options available.
-Assuming some version of Visual Studio 2017, the commands to generate the projects will look like this:
+Assuming some version of Visual Studio 2019, the commands to generate the projects will look like this:

+`cmake -G "Visual Studio 16 2019" ..`

+Or using Visual Studio 2017 it will look like this:

 `cmake -G "Visual Studio 15 2017 Win64" ..`

 Having generated the projects, you can now build by opening the .sln file in the build folder with the Visual Studio app (just double-click the .sln file) or you can build on the command line like this:

 `cmake --build . --config Release`

 ## Unit Testing